StructuralNeurobiologyLab/SyConn/docs/installation.rst

 In order to use elektronn3 models, python>=3.6 is required (when installing elektronn3 checkout branch `phil`; this will be updated soon to work with the `master` branch).
+ By default, all required settings are applied in the SyConn setup.py.

 In the case that there are problems with snappy/python-snappy remove previous installations and install them via conda: